-5 Reasons Why Security Convergence Is Critical in 2021
+5 Reasons Why Security Convergence Is Critical

 In February 2021, a water treatment plant worker in Oldsmar, Florida noticed some rogue mouse clicks on his monitor, watching as it raised sodium hydroxide levels 100x.
 A hacker had remotely gained access to the plant’s water treatment controls and was trying to contaminate the community’s water supply.